 Host your own “Anyone for tennis?” session with a team

-Read and share resources shared through national learning sets:
+Read and share resources shared through national and local learning sets:

 - First steps towards quality improvement

 - Leading Large Scale Change: A practical guide

 - Plan, Do, Study, Act (PDSA) cycles and a guide to the model for improvement

 - Guide to process mapping and summary

 - A guide to support maternity safety champions